isc-projects/kea/doc/sphinx/arm/ext-netconf.rst

 -  Open a connection with the Sysrepo environment and establish two sessions with the startup and running datastores.

--  Check that used (not essential) and required (essential) modules are installed in the Sysrepo repository at the right revision.
+-  Check that the used (not-essential) and required (essential) modules are installed in the Sysrepo repository at the right revision.
 If an essential module - that is, a module where the configuration schema for a managed server is defined - is not installed, raise a fatal error.